1971 Alabama Crimson Tide football team: Florida

 After their victory over Southern Miss, Alabama moved into the No. 8 position in the AP Poll prior to their game against Florida.
 Against the Gators, Johnny Musso scored four rushing touchdowns en route to a 38–0 shutout at Florida Field.
 After Bill Davis gave the Crimson Tide a 3–0 lead with his first quarter field goal, Musso scored Alabama's next four touchdowns and extended their lead to 31–0.
 All four came on the ground with a pair from one-yard out, a three-yard run and a five-yard run.
 Alabama then closed the game with an 11-yard Billy Sexton touchdown pass to Dexter Wood that made the final score 38–0.

 The four touchdowns scored by Musso on the ground set a new school record for rushing touchdowns.
 Additionally, the shutout was the first for the Crimson Tide defense since their 17–0 victory in 1967 over South Carolina.
-The victory improved Alabama's all-time record against Florida to 11–5.